 As with most healthcare aspects, medical gas systems continue to evolve to provide a safer, more effective patient experience.
-NFPA 99 Health Care Facilities Code is no exception, and the 2021 edition has some noteworthy changes and additions with which facility managers should be aware.
+The NFPA 99 Health Care Facilities Code is no exception, and the 2021 edition has some noteworthy changes and additions of which facility managers should be aware.

-This most recent edition was published in October of 2020.
-While there is no current indication the 2021 edition will be adopted by CMS, some of the updates highlight the importance of qualified individuals managing and maintaining medical gas systems.
+This most recent edition was published in October 2020.
+While there is no current indication the 2021 edition will be adopted by the Centers for Medicare & Medicaid Services (CMS), some of the updates highlight the importance of having qualified individuals managing and maintaining medical gas systems.

 New Additions to the NFPA 99 2021 Code

-Going back to the 2012 edition of NFPA 99, the document addressed the importance of medical gas systems' operation and management.
-This portion of the code continued to evolve in 2012, 2015, and 2018 editions, and 2021 follows suit.
+Going back to the 2012 edition of NFPA 99, the document addressed the importance of the operation and management of medical gas systems.
+This portion of the code continued to evolve in the 2012, 2015, and 2018 editions, and 2021 follows suit.

-One of the most significant additions to the 2021 code is the Responsible Facility Authority role and the Permit to Work system's evolution.
-While the wording of a responsible facility authority has been part of previous editions, the role was never really defined as to the qualifications and responsibilities required.
+One of the most significant additions to the 2021 code is the role of the Responsible Facility Authority and the Permit-to-Work system's evolution.
+While the wording of a Responsible Facility Authority has been part of previous editions, the 2021 edition more adeptly defines the required qualifications and responsibilities.

 Responsible Facility Authority Role